 - The notification should describe the nature of breach, number of subjects affected, and its categories.

-- It should contain the contact details of the DPA, the possible consequences of the breach, measures you have taken to address, and mitigate the damages.
+- It should contain the contact details of the relevant Data Protection Authority (DPA), the possible consequences of the breach, and the measures taken to address and mitigate the damages.

 - Document the details of the breach, its effect and actions taken to mitigate the effects.